esoh/fitzpo-old/README.md

 1. `npm start` to run the development server
 1. `open http://localhost:3000` to open the site in browser, or enter in `http://localhost:3000` in the browser address bar

-### Express.js/Node.js server
+### Django server
 #### Installing dependencies
-1. `cd fitzpo/root/backend` to go to express directory
+1. `cd fitzpo/root/backend` to navigate to backend directory
+1. `python3 -m venv env` to create a virtual environment called `env`
+1. `source env/bin/activate` to use the new virtual environment
-1. `npm i` to install dependencies
+1. `pip3 install -r requirements.txt` to install dependencies

 #### Running locally
-1. Run the MongoDB service on default port 27017
-1. `npm start` to run the express server on default port 8080

-    Developer note: running `nodemon` is suggested to prevent having to restart the server every time a write is made to the server code. `npm install -g nodemon` will install nodemon globally.

-#### Testing the API
-1. `cd fitzpo/root/backend` to go to express directory
-1. Run the express server with `NODE_ENV=test npm start`.
-See the [wiki](https://github.com/esoh/fitzpo/wiki/Environments,-Secrets,-and-Keys) for more details and options about environmental variables.
+1. You may need to migrate before running the server. `python3 manage.py migrate`
-1. Run `npm test` to run the tests.
+1. `python3 manage.py runserver` to run the server.

 #### Before deploying
 Make sure to define your own production environmental variables and select the production environment (See the [wiki](https://github.com/esoh/fitzpo/wiki/Environments,-Secrets,-and-Keys#production-environment) for variables that must be set).